vseventer/markmyjourney/content/blog/20170423-ancient-greece-in-delphi-and-athens.md

 {{< photo "IMG_9337.JPG" >}}

-After a painful walk all the way to the top of the archeological complex, we arrived at Delphi Stadium.
+After a long walk all the way to the top of the archeological complex, we arrived at Delphi Stadium.
 The stadium, built in the 5th century BC and adapted a few times over the centuries, had a capacity of 6,500.
 It is the best preserved stadium in all of Greece, and back in the day it hosted track and field sports, as well as musical performances.

 {{< photo "IMG_9341.JPG" >}}